Pacific Southwest, Region 9: Superfund

 The air and soils on the site were contaminated with asbestos.
 Prior to site cleanup, area residents who came in direct contact with or accidentally ingested the asbestos-containing soil may have been at risk.
 In addition, inhaling asbestos fibers posed a potential for adverse health effects.

-Initial Actions: In 1980, the State provided temporary housing for the residents while the site was being decontaminated.
-The old mill buildings were demolished, and topsoil was used to cover the contaminated soil.
-Wind, water, and public activity soon eroded the soil covering, which again exposed the asbestos tailings.
+Initial Actions: In 1980, the State provided temporary housing for the residents while the site was decontaminated.
+The old mill buildings were demolished, and topsoil was used to cover the asbestos-contaminated soil.
+However, by 1981 wind, water, and public activity had eroded the soil covering, which again exposed the asbestos tailings.
+In 1982, the State of Arizona designated the site as its highest priority site for cleanup under the federal Superfund law, and EPA added the site to the National Priorities List (NPL).

-Entire Site: In 1983, the EPA selected a remedy to clean up the site that included: permanently relocating the mobile home residents; cleaning the site and demolishing and burying on site all the homes and sewage treatment plant; closing the site by covering it with either clay or a synthetic material, and placing clean soil on top of the site; fencing the area; and periodically inspecting and maintaining the site.
+Entire Site: In 1983, after completing a remedial investigation/feasibility study (RI/FS), EPA signed a Record of Decision (ROD), which selected a cleanup remedy for the site that included: permanently relocating the mobile home residents; cleaning the site and demolishing and burying on site all the homes and the sewage treatment plant; closing the site by covering it with either clay or a synthetic material and placing clean soil on top of the site; fencing the area; and periodically inspecting and maintaining the site.
 Permanent relocation of all residents was completed in 1985, and ownership of the purchased property was transferred to the State.
 Following relocation of the residents, the site was cleaned up.
 The homes and other structures were crushed and buried on site in two natural depressions.
 Drainage culverts and enclosed pipes were installed to reduce the potential for erosion of the cover soils.
 A filter fabric was placed over the entire site to act as a physical barrier to upward movement of asbestos fibers and to prevent erosion.
 Clean soil was placed over the filter fabric, and compacted and crushed rock was added to complete the cover.
 The site was fenced to protect the integrity of the cover.
-The State has agreed to maintain the site for a minimum of 20 years.
-The EPA and the State determined that the remedial action is protective of public health and the environment and that no further cleanup is required.
-The site was deleted from the National Priorities List (NPL) in 1988.

 Cleanup Results to Date

-The numerous cleanup and relocation activities described above have eliminated the potential for exposure to asbestos-laden materials at the Mountain View Mobile Homes site.
+The numerous cleanup and relocation activities described above have eliminated the potential for exposure to asbestos-laden materials at the Mountain View Mobile Home Estates site.
 Area residents have been permanently relocated, and cleanup actions have successfully controlled site contamination.
-The EPA and the State have determined that the site is now safe for nearby residents and the environment and deleted it from the NPL in 1988.
+In 1988, EPA and the State determined that the site was safe for nearby residents and the environment, and it was deleted it from the NPL.
+The Five Years Reviews conducted since the completion of the cleanup remedy have continued to confirm that the implemented remedy is protective of human health and the environment.

 Potentially Responsible Parties